“Our concert with One Voice provided our students a real life

 student singers at local middle and high schools with educational

 and community outreach concerts.
-One Voice partners with
+On May 21, 2013, One Voice singers

 Explore the many schools where One Voice has performed.